The Summer Squeeze: Enrollment Marketing Strategies to Hold One Class While Building the Next

 Key Takeaways

-- Distinguish between the needs of the incoming class and the next recruiting class during the late-June overlap period.
+- Distinguish between the distinct needs, mindsets, and decision stages of the incoming class and the next recruiting class during the summer months.

-- Evaluate enrollment communications through cognitive, emotional, and experience-led lenses rather than relying only on a traditional funnel model.
+- Evaluate enrollment communications through cognitive, emotional, and experience-design lenses rather than relying solely on a traditional funnel model.

-- Identify common messaging and campaign mistakes that occur when institutions blend audiences or fail to match communication to readiness.
+- Identify common messaging and campaign breakdowns that occur when audiences are blended or when communications are not aligned with student readiness.

 Purchase 3 or more tickets for your group or team and save 10%.